Tinonee, New South Wales: Churches

 Tinonee is the home to St Luke's Anglican Church, John Knox Presbyterian Church of Eastern Australia, and a Uniting Church congregation, all located near the same intersection, near the highest point in the town.

 The current St Luke's Anglican Church was built in 1905, replacing an earlier church dating from the 1860s.
 Originally a site was set aside on the river flats for an Anglican church allowing people to come to church by boat, but the site was deemed unsuitable because of flooding.
 St Luke's is situated on a site overlooking the Manning River and was extended in the 1980s when a hall was added to the northern side of the building, allowing wonderful views of the river.

 John Knox Presbyterian Church was built in 1880 at the corner of Manchester and Winter Streets.
 This building is home to a congregation of the Presbyterian Church of Eastern Australia, and part of the Parish of the Manning.
 Before the turn of the 20th century services at John Knox were held in Gaelic.

 The Tinonee cemetery is located between the township and Peg Leg Creek on the Bucketts Way.

 Sport

-The Tinonee Eagles play football on the Tinonee Oval.
-Being made up of players from junior level, through to the over 35's.
-Cricket and tennis are also played there.

-The Tinonee Football club was established in 1971 by Terry Smith from the Manning region.
+The township has hosted an array of sporting clubs, including teams representing the area in Cricket, Rugby league, Netball, Tennis and Association football (soccer).
+The Tinonee Eagles, also known as the Tinonee Football Club, play Association Football on the Tinonee Recreation Reserve (also known as the Bob Collier Oval).
+Being made up of players from junior level, through to the over 35's, the club was established in 1971 by Terry Smith from the Manning region.